Special Educational Needs & Disability (SEND) Department

 Children make progress at different rates and have different ways in which they learn best.
 Teachers take account of this in the way they organise their lessons and teach.
 Children making slower progress or having particular difficulties in one area may be given extra help or different lessons to help them succeed.
 You should not assume, just because your child is making slower progress than you expected or the teachers are providing different support, help or activities in class, that your child has special educational needs.

 A small number of our children at Cliftonville Primary School are at the early stages of learning English (EAL pupils).
 Being EAL is not a special educational need in itself.
-We recognise that some children may be EAL and have a SEND such as physical disability.
+We recognise that some children may be EAL and have a SEND.